Institute Activities and Advances

 Through its Obstetric and Pediatric Pharmacology and Therapeutics Branch (OPPTB), the NICHD also studies the effects of certain drugs on pregnancy and neonatal outcomes.
 Among the studies supported by the OPPTB are those that examine whether certain medications are transmitted via breast milk and their effects on infant development.

 As explained above, NICHD OUs collaborate with each other, with NIH Institutes and Centers, and with other governmental and non-governmental organizations in the United States and worldwide.
 Some of these partnership and activities are described below.

 - The NICHD PPB collaborated with the Centers for Disease Control and Prevention and the U.S. Food and Drug Administration to conduct the Infant Feeding Practices II Survey aimed at examining infant feeding practices, including breastfeeding, among a large cohort of women and the impacts of these practices on infant health.

 - The Neonatal Research Network (NRN), supported through the PPB, investigates the safety and efficacy of treatment and management strategies for newborn infants.
 The NRN has led several of the PPB's efforts on breastfeeding and neurodevelopmental outcomes for ELBW infants and on nutritional management of preterm, LBW, and ELBW infants.

-- The NICHD also participated in activities related to the Surgeon General's Call to Action on breastfeeding.
-To learn more about the Call to Action and the Breastfeeding Initiative, visit http://www.surgeongeneral.gov/initiatives/breastfeeding/index.html.
+- The NICHD also participated in activities related to the Surgeon General's Call to Action to Support Breastfeeding.